NicholasTD07/blog-posts/drafts/swift/redux-in-swift-pt-1.md

 ## Redux in Swift

 I will write the minimium implementation of a Redux architecture bit by bit, to get the snippet to compile while satisfying the requirements, with detailed explanations.
+You can run the snippets below in either Xcode or your favorite editor(s).

 ## 70 Lines EXAMPLE!